How to avoid becoming a missionary

 Northwest Nazarene University student

-Challenges Missionaries Face
+Ten Challenges Missionaries Face

-Missionary life is not always "a Bed of Roses."
+Missionary life is not always "a bed of roses."
 Being a foreign missionary can be a deeply

 rewarding experience.
 However, missionaries may also face challenges and be impacted

-negatively by things that include:
+negatively by such things as:

 - Cultural Differences: Adapting to a new culture can